This is part 2 of an 8 part series comparing the Meier Corda Soul and Oppo HA-1. Click here for the introduction.

 It’s amazing how 21″ diameter floor-to-ceiling tube traps clean up the bass response (yes they’re home built)!
 The dark stuff on the wall is 4-layers thick of RPG acoustic foam strategically located to clean up the midrange response.

 These Magnepan 3.6/R have given me over 15 years of musical enjoyment.
 Being dipoles, they are very sensitive to room setup, but when set up right they are downright magical.
-With the room treatment and positional setup, at the listener position they measure within 4 dB of flat from 30 Hz to 20 kHz.
-I love their midrange voicing, so natural and free of resonances; with extended and detailed yet silky smooth treble, and bass having the taughtness, control and timbral accuracy that is unique to planar magnetics.
+With the room treatment and positional setup, at the listener position they measure within 3 dB of flat from 30 Hz to 20 kHz.
+I love their midrange voicing, so natural and free of resonances; with extended and detailed yet silky smooth treble, distortion lower than most headphones, and bass having the taughtness, control and timbral accuracy that is unique to planar magnetics.

 - All Soul DSP features disabled and standard linear phase sinc(t) AA filter used, except where noted.